daeuk23/Overflow_gem_game/readme.md

 - **Basic method** : Based on the hash table, the method of putting data on the board (the possibility of data loss x)

 ### Updated feature (Aug 11th 2024)
--**Board size changeable : 3*4 to 5*6 freely changeable game rules accordingly
+- **Board size changeable** : 3*4 to 5*6 freely changeable game rules accordingly
--**new Interface : Appears a color-selectable interface
+- **new Interface** : Appears a color-selectable interface
--**Reduced time complexity : It significantly reduced the computational time for game wins and losses
+- **Reduced time complexity** : It significantly reduced the computational time for game wins and losses

 ## Rules
 1. Select a board (3*4 to 5*6)